This post may contain affiliate links. Please read our disclosure policy.

 RELATED: How To Make A Mini Graham Cracker Crust

-• Cold butter: Adds both flavor and flakiness to the crust.
-For a dairy-free option, consider using plant-based butter.
+• Cold butter: Creates a flaky, flavorful crust.
+For a dairy-free version, use plant-based butter.

 How To Make A Pie Crust